bofengb/data-visualization-interactive-dashboard/README.md

 # Data Visualization - Interactive Dashboard

 ## Description
-Interactive dashboard can help customers to explore the data and understand underlying processes and trends by using interactive elements.
+Interactive dashboards can help customers explore the data and understand underlying processes and trends by using interactive elements.

 > In this project, I designed four interactive visualizations to better monitor the hospital’s processes around stroke care.